 In Virginia, 13 out of every 100 renter households face the possibility of losing their homes – the highest eviction rate in the nation.

-Between August 2023 and August 2024, landlords filed a total of 136,716 evictions in the state.
-Though it’s a staggering number, it’s actually 16% less than what we saw before the pandemic.
+Between August 2023 and August 2024, landlords filed 136,716 evictions in the state.
+Though this is a staggering number, it’s actually 16% less than what we saw before the pandemic.

-Richmond’s eviction rate is currently above 11%, making it the city with the second highest eviction rate in the country.
+Richmond’s eviction rate is currently above 11%, making it the city with the second-highest rate in the country.

-And Richmond isn’t alone – Hampton, Newport News, Norfolk, and Chesapeake also rank among America’s top ten for evictions, painting a troubling picture across Virginia.
+Richmond isn’t alone—Hampton, Newport News, Norfolk, and Chesapeake also rank among America’s top ten for evictions, painting a troubling picture across Virginia.

 2. Delaware

-Delaware has the second highest eviction rate in the country.
-11% of renter households in the state are teetering on the brink of losing their homes.
+Delaware has the second-highest eviction rate in the country.
+Eleven percent of renter households in the state are at risk of losing their homes.

-In the past year alone, there were a total of 11,552 eviction filings in the state.
-Despite the fact that this is a 34% drop from the pre-COVID average for the state, the numbers are still very high.
+In the past year alone, there were 11,552 eviction filings in the state.
+Although this is a 34% drop from the pre-COVID average for the state, the numbers are still very high.

-A considerable factor behind these high eviction rates is Delaware’s relatively easy eviction process.
-While the state is generally not considered landlord-friendly, evictions here are swift and favorable to landlords, with minimal filing fees ($45 per case) and no legal representation requirements for landlords.
+Delaware’s relatively easy eviction process is an important factor behind these high eviction rates.
+While the state is generally not considered landlord-friendly, evictions here are swift and favorable to landlords.
+There are minimal filing fees ($45 per case) and no legal representation requirements for landlords.
 Evictions are usually completed within one to three months.

 3. Indiana

 Between August 2023 and August 2024, Indiana saw an eviction filing rate of 9%.
-This is equal to a total of 70,442 eviction filings, just 3% below the pre-Covid average for the state.
+This is equal to 70,442 eviction filings, just 3% below the state’s pre-COVID average.

-Cities like Indianapolis and South Bend have persistently high eviction rates, with Indianapolis having the fifth highest eviction filing rate in the nation.
+Cities like Indianapolis and South Bend have persistently high eviction rates.
+Indianapolis has the fifth-highest eviction filing rate in the nation.

 4. Texas

-In bustling metros like Houston, Dallas, and Fort Worth, after the expiration of the eviction moratorium, Texas witnessed a surge in eviction cases.
+After the expiration of the eviction moratorium in bustling metros like Houston, Dallas, and Fort Worth, Texas witnessed a surge in eviction cases.

-Fort Worth had the highest filing rate at 11%.
-The city reported nearly 47,400 evictions between August 2023 and August 2024, more than Dallas and Austin combined.
-For the same period, Dallas had a filing rate of 8% and Austin had 4%.
+Fort Worth had the highest filing rate, at 11%.
+Between August 2023 and August 2024, the city reported nearly 47,400 evictions, more than Dallas and Austin combined.
+For the same period, Dallas had a filing rate of 8%, and Austin had 4%.

 In Texas, evictions move fast.
-Miss your rent and in just three days, you could find an eviction notice on your door.
+If you miss your rent, you could find an eviction notice on your door in just three days.
 From start to finish, the whole ordeal could be over in as little as 30-35 days, depending on court schedules and whether the case is appealed.

 5. South Carolina

-Landlords in South Carolina have filed around 400,000 eviction cases between March 2020 and February 2024 — one of the highest eviction rates in the U.S.
+Landlords in South Carolina filed around 400,000 eviction cases between March 2020 and February 2024, one of the highest eviction rates in the U.S.

-As of March 2024, South Carolina had an eviction filing rate of 20%, more than doubling the national average of 7.8%.
+As of March 2024, South Carolina had an eviction filing rate of 20%, doubling the national average of 7.8%.
 Just in that month, courts dealt with 8,800 eviction cases.
-Some places however experience more evictions than others.
-For instance Charleston had about 10,231 eviction filings (18%) between August 2023 and August 2024, while small Greenville had 15,204 filings (an eviction rate of 25% – the highest in the country).
+Some places, however, experience more evictions than others.
+For instance, Charleston had about 10,231 eviction filings (18%) between August 2023 and August 2024, while small Greenville had 15,204 filings (an eviction rate of 25% – the highest in the country).

 In South Carolina, starting an eviction is cheap — just 40 bucks can get the ball rolling.
 This low cost could be why evictions are so common here compared to other states.

-In the end, landlord-friendliness shouldn’t be the only factor influencing your investment decision, but it should influence your choice to a certain degree since you cannot change the location of your real estate investment.
+Ultimately, landlord-friendliness shouldn’t be the only factor influencing your investment decision.
+Still, it should influence your choice to a certain degree since you cannot change the location of your real estate investment.

 Investing in one of the most landlord-friendly states can save you a lot of hassle and money.
-Yet rental property in a landlord friendly state with few potential buyers will not make you as much money as property in a tenant-friendly state with an active housing market.
-So, demand is an important factor to consider when choosing your investment location.
+Yet, rental property in a landlord-friendly state with few potential buyers will not make you as much money as property in a tenant-friendly state with an active housing market.
+So, demand is an essential factor when choosing your investment location.

-Also, it’s possible to have a landlord friendly city within a tenant friendly state as well as the reverse.
-Therefore, in addition to state property laws, check out local laws as well.
+Also, it’s possible for a landlord-friendly city to be within a tenant-friendly state or the other way around.
+Therefore, in addition to state property laws, check out local laws.

 Conclusion

 In conclusion, while it is true that you can find profitable real estate anywhere in the United States, certain states have real estate policies that make them better suited to protecting your investment.
-Investing in landlord friendly states will make your journey as a property owner much smoother, hassle-free, and profitable.
-If you’re an investor looking to grow an out-of-state real estate investing portfolio, then you should sign up to RealWealth to get access to opportunities and carefully selected investments.
+Investing in landlord-friendly states will make your journey as a property owner much smoother, hassle-free, and profitable.
+If you’re an investor looking to grow an out-of-state real estate investing portfolio, become a RealWealth member to access opportunities and carefully selected turnkey investment properties.

 FAQs